What Height Is Considered Legally A Little Person? | Clear Legal Facts

 varies by age)

-These varying standards illustrate how context shapes which heights qualify someone legally or socially as a little person.
+These varying standards illustrate how context shapes which heights qualify someone medically, socially, or legally as a little person.

 The Importance of Clear Communication Around This Topic